skip to content

 Members

-Claire's full biography and list of publications are available on the Faculty website
+Jan's full biography and list of publications is available on the Faculty website.

 She can be contacted on ces74@cam.ac.uk